TosbackCgusBridge-Bot/CGUs-versions/Aa/Privacy Policy.md

 We may also disclose personally identifiable information to third parties, such as employers, who have arranged for discounts, purchased travel or other services on your behalf.

-In addition, from time to time, we may share information with affiliated American companies such as Envoy Air Inc. and American Airlines Vacations, and with carefully-selected third party companies with which we have a business relationship, including AAdvantage participants.
+In addition, from time to time, we may share information with affiliated American companies such as Envoy Air Inc. and American Airlines Vacations, and with carefully-selected third party companies with which we have a business relationship, including AAdvantage and Business Extra participants.
+These companies may send you offers based on the information you have provided us.
 Where we are required by applicable law, we will seek your consent prior to sharing your personally identifiable information with such third parties for marketing purposes.
 Also, as described below, you can opt out of having your information shared with third parties for those parties' direct marketing purposes by emailing us at Privacy@aa.com.

 In the event we undergo a business transition involving another company, such as a merger, corporate reorganization, acquisition, the sale of all or a portion of our assets, or in the event of bankruptcy, information that we have collected from or about you or your devices may be disclosed to such other entity as part of the due diligence or business integration process and will be transferred to such entity as one of the transferred assets.